Dallinger/Dallinger/docs/source/dummies_node.rst

 The next few functions are just other queries over the tables in the database but with wrappers that make them nicer to use.
 As you read the following you should try to figure out how the code is doing what it does.
 You should also compare this with the more technical documentation :ref:`here <classes>` as down the line you'll want to work from the documentation or code itself, and not from this more cumbersome guide.

 ``node.neighbors()`` will return a list of Nodes that the central Node has a connection to.
-Let's say you want to offer a participant a choice of other participants who they can ask for help.
-Neighbors is really useful for this as it gives a list of all other Nodes the participant's Node is currently connected to and so are avilable to help.
+Let's say you want to offer a participant a choice of other participants who they can ask for help. ``neighbors()` is really useful for this, as it gives a list of all other Nodes the participant's Node is currently connected to and so are avilable to help.
 If you look at the function you can see it accepts the parameters ``direction`` and ``type``.
-These tell the query to look only for neighbors of a certain type (e.g. bots, or agents etc.) or connected to the focal Node in a certain direction (`Vectors` are directional so there might be a Vector from A to B, but not from B to A).
+These tell the query to look only for neighbors of a certain type (e.g. bots, or agents etc.) or connected to the focal Node in a certain direction (Vectors are directional so there might be a Vector from A to B, but not from B to A).
 You've probably also noticed that the function can take a parameter called ``failed`` but further inspection of the code shows it will raise an error if you try to use this parameter - I'll leave it up to you to read the code to see why this is.

 ``node.is_connected()`` looks for a Vector between two specific Nodes.
 Again, a direction parameter allows you to specify whether you're looking for a connection from A to B, or to B from A, or both.